Academic Advisement Center

 The major is defined as the academic discipline or approved interdisciplinary sequence and does not include required supporting courses unless these courses are counted in the major.

-Independent of the College retention standards, many departments require that students maintain a minimum GPA of 2.0 in their majors as a criterion for remaining enrolled in that major.
-Students may be dropped from their major by their department at the end of their junior year if they do not have a 2.0 GPA in their major.
+Independent of the College retention standards, many departments require students maintain a minimum GPA of 2.0 in their majors as a criterion for remaining enrolled in that major.
+Students may be dropped from their major by their department if they fail to meet specific department benchmarks for retention in the major and/or at the end of their junior year if they do not have a 2.0 GPA in their major.
 They may also be dropped from their major if they receive three initial grades of "D" or "E" in courses required in the major.
 Students will be informed of their status by their department.
 Students are responsible for officially changing their major after notification of not meeting required standards.
 Failure to complete necessary paperwork may result in the loss of financial aid.
-Students will not receive their degree unless they have achieved a 2.0 GPA in all work taken in their major.
+Students will not receive their degree unless they have achieved a 2.0 GPA in all work taken in their major as well as overall.
 Education and Dietetics majors are required to earn higher GPAs.
 See the department for information.

 Departments wishing to impose standards that are not a part of any course, but that are related to competence or skills needed in the program, may submit proposals for inclusion of these standards to the Curriculum Committee.